 His home is decorated in stills from the Twilight Zone and other bits of classic science fiction memorabilia.
 His wardrobe is mainly uniforms for the Temporal Integrity Commission, or functional things.
 Beauty, aesthetics, and form don’t really hold much meaning for him, except as they serve function.

 With Adult ADHD, high-level autism, hyperactivity, occasional stuttering and an inability to look most people in the eye, it’s a wonder that Levi can get anything done at all.
-And with a wacky fundamentalist mother who changes her religion as often as many people change their socks, and a father who abandoned the family years ago and is now court-ordered to spend time with Levi (and who can’t wait until Levi’s thirtieth birthday, to be freed of his obligations), it’s a wonder that Levi is even on the same planet as sanity.
+He has a wacky fundamentalist mother who changes her religion as often as many people change their socks.
+Plus there’s a father who abandoned the family years ago.
+And he now has a court order to spend time with Levi (and can’t wait until Levi’s thirtieth birthday, to be freed of his obligations), it’s a wonder that Levi is even on the same planet as sanity.

-Levi is messed up enough that he knows that he will do lots of things for Otra, but does not truly comprehend that his actions are out of love.
+Levi is odd enough that he knows that he will do lots of things for Otra.
+However, he does not truly comprehend that his actions are out of love.
 Even in his dreams, when he can get the girl, his romantic line to her is, “My foot hurts.”